 Hanson and Bussière's (1998) meta-analysis involved 61 studies and a combined sample of 28,972 sex offenders.
 The researchers found an average sexual recidivism rate of 13.4 percent based on an average follow-up period of four to five years, and an average overall recidivism rate of 36.3 percent.17 More recently, Hanson and Morton-Bourgon (2004) conducted a meta-analysis of 95 studies involving a combined sample of 31,216 sex offenders.
 The average sexual recidivism rate found was 13.7 percent and the average overall recidivism rate was 36.9 percent, based on an average follow-up period of five to six years.18

 Recidivism Rates: Female and Male Sex Offenders

 Cortoni and Hanson (2005) conducted a study involving 6 sources of recidivism data and a combined sample of 380 female sex offenders.
-Based on an average followup period of 5 years, the researchers found an average sexual recidivism rate for female sex offenders of 1 percent.
-The observed violent recidivism rate was 6.3 percent and the overall recidivism rate was 20.2 percent.19 The researchers compared these recidivism rates for female sex offenders to 5-year sexual, violent, and overall recidivism estimates for male sex offenders derived from other studies.20 The comparison revealed statistically significant differences between the recidivism rates for male and female sex offenders for each type of recidivism measure.21 Table 1 presents a summary of the differential male and female recidivism rates reported in the analysis.
+Based on an average follow-up period of 5 years, the researchers found an average sexual recidivism rate for female sex offenders of 1 percent.
+The observed violent recidivism rate was 6.3 percent and the overall recidivism rate was 20.2 percent.20 The researchers compared these recidivism rates for female sex offenders to five-year sexual, violent and overall recidivism estimates for male sex offenders derived from other studies.21 The comparison revealed statistically significant differences between the recidivism rates for male and female sex offenders for each type of recidivism measure.22 Table 1 presents a summary of the differential male and female recidivism rates reported in the analysis.